Grievances

 But there may be better ways to get what you want than raising a grievance.
 See below.

-4. What can I do instead of raising a grievance?
+What can I do instead of raising a grievance?

 In most cases, it will not be necessary to raise a formal grievance.
 Many issues can be best resolved by speaking to your line manager or other senior staff members.
 This often results in a harmonious resolution, without escalating the concern to a formal grievance which can impact your relationships at work.
 If you do not feel comfortable doing that, you could speak to someone in HR.
 Speaking to someone you feel comfortable with may reduce the risk of antagonising your line manager and can often lead to a constructive solution.
-Sometimes, grievances do more harm than good.
+Sometimes, a grievance may cause more harm than good.
 See here for more details on the risks of raising a grievance, alternatives to grievances and tips for engaging with your employer effectively.

 If your employer has behaved very badly towards you and the breach is so serious, you feel you cannot work for them any longer, but you have not been dismissed, you may feel you have no choice but to resign and make a claim for constructive dismissal.
 This is a high-risk option and you should seek legal advice before taking this step.
 This essentially means that your employer has breached your contract in such a serious way that it is a ‘fundamental breach’ and you feel you have no choice but to resign.